|Two runners nearing Sutton Bluff

 Additional race rules:

-completing the entire course.
+course.
 Note that there are two aid stations that require a short out-and-back off the main trail.
+These are the

-These are the Highway DD Aid Station (a left turn off the main trail) and the Berryman Campground Aid Station (a
+Highway DD Aid Station (a left turn off the main trail) and the Berryman Campground Aid Station (a right turn off

-right turn off the main trail).
-You MUST enter both aid stations and have your number recorded or you will be disqualified
+the main trail).
+You MUST enter both aid stations and have your number recorded or you will be disqualified from the

 l At no time may a runner ride in or on a vehicle of any kind.
 Violators will be disqualified.